What is the EPA’s role in the regulation of onshore gas activities?

 Onshore gas companies must apply to the Division of Mining, Exploration and Geoscience for a petroleum title to undertake petroleum activities from exploration through to production and comply with the petroleum title conditions.
 The different titles consist of Petroleum Special Prospecting Authorities, Petroleum Exploration Licences, Petroleum Assessment Leases and Petroleum Production Leases.

-The Department of Planning, Industry and Environment is responsible for delivering the Strategic Release Framework for Coal and Petroleum Exploration, establishing Coal Seam Gas exclusion zones, resourcing the Major Projects Portal and assessing development applications for major onshore projects.
+The Department of Planning and Environment is responsible for delivering the Strategic Release Framework for Coal and Petroleum Exploration, establishing Coal Seam Gas exclusion zones, resourcing the Major Projects Portal and assessing development applications for major onshore projects.

 Onshore gas companies must hold a development approval where required, such as for petroleum production activities and comply with the development approval conditions.

-DPIE-Water is involved legislation and policy development, water science and the development of water sharing plans across NSW.
-The Natural Resources Access Regulator and Water NSW both have a role in assessing water resources and water use with both issuing and administering water related approvals, such as Water Access Licences.
+DPE-Water is involved legislation and policy development, water science and the development of water sharing plans across NSW.
+The Natural Resources Access Regulator and Water NSW both have a role in assessing water resources and water use.
+DPE-Water and Water NSW issue and administer water related approvals, such as Water Access Licences.
 These agencies also provide specialised advice regarding the potential risk of groundwater movement between aquifers, impacts on the water table, water pressure levels and water quality changes in different types of groundwater systems.

 What measures are onshore gas companies required to have in place to protect the environment from its activities?